peteralcock/WP-Ai/README.md

 # Hemingwai for Wordpress
-AI plugin for generating content, fine-tuning models, and running chatbots.
+Ai-powered plugin for generating content, fine-tuning models, and running chatbots.

 ## Features